Ddjalex/ET-FOOD/replit.md

 **Migration Status**: ✅ Successfully migrated from Replit Agent to standard Replit environment (August 2025).
 All systems operational including Telegram bots (Enbela_bot for customers, EnbelaDriver_bot for drivers), database connections, real-time features, and broadcast messaging functionality.
 Final migration completed with bot tokens configured and all broadcast features working properly.

-**Known Issue (August 7, 2025)**: Customer broadcast messages work correctly but customers in database have null telegramUserId values, preventing message delivery.
-Driver broadcasts work properly as drivers have valid telegramId values.
-System architecture and functionality are fully operational.
+**Broadcast Issue Resolved (August 7, 2025)**: ✅ Customer broadcast messages now working correctly after updating existing customers with telegram IDs.
+Both customer and driver broadcasts are fully operational.
+The issue was resolved by ensuring all customers have valid telegramUserId values when they interact with the Telegram bot.

 **Latest Feature Implementation (August 6, 2025)**:
 - ✅ **OpenStreetMap Navigation System**: Implemented comprehensive turn-by-turn navigation for drivers using OpenStreetMap data